dsambrano/good_coding_practices/_posts/2022-10-03-package_managers.md

 First off is [chocolatey][], which I have used in the past.
 Additionally, there is winget which is installed by default.

----

-## General Syntax

-In general, all the package managers have the following syntaxt.
-To install a package use `MANAGER install package_name` (you may need to run with `sudo` privileges for some package managers).
-Removing a package is typically `MANAGER uninstall package_name`, though some use `MANAGER remove package_name`.
-If you are not sure what a package is called, you can always use `MANAGER search query`.
-Of course, you will want to update the list dectating what the most recent versions of packages are with `MANAGER update`, and then actually update the packages to them to the most recent version with `MANAGER upgrade`.
-Many package managers, will require you to either confirm what you are installing, which can typically be automated with the `-y` option.
-Of course, not all package managers are the same, so yours may have slightly different syntax, so feel free to check online to see if yours has anything wierd going on (looking at you `pacman`).
-But in general this structure should work for `apt`, `brew`, `dnf`, `chocolatey` and `winget`.